RandomSearch18/a-level-project/docs/readme.md

 He tested the "show my location" feature and we were both very impressed with its precision and accuracy, identifying us correctly down to the room we were in.
 He wanted to know how it was so accurate.

 He also enjoyed zooming through the map, and although tiles occasionally took a moment to load on the lower zoom levels, this didn't bother him.
 He noed that when zomed far out, multiple copies of the world are visible, but our location was only visible on one.
 He asked if it could be visible on all of them, if that wouldn't be too hard to implement.
+James was able to successfully and quickly find the Old Trafford football stadium, which proves that the app was intuitive and fast to use.

 ##### Sprint 1 feedback from Ili